koding/kdlearn/guides/localhost-development-meet-koding.md

 template: page.toffee
 ---

+# Notes for Dropbox Meeting

+The Dropbox Koding app only syncs the `Koding` folder in the users Dropbox account.
+To achieve this, we exclude files in 3 steps.

+1. For a 30 secounds we run the excluder script every 2 seconds (excludes top level folders)
+2. When deamon gives the status, "Up to date" for the first time (excludes files)
+  - We do this because Dropbox only shows files after downloading the file listing
+3. Tell cron to run the excluder every 5 minutes (excludes future files)

 # Localhost Development

 At Koding we get asked a lot if you can code on your local computer with a Koding vm.
 The answer has alway been **yes** and we would recommend a service like `ftp`.
 Today we offer a new service, [Dropbox](https://dropbox.com)!